 External monitoring can be done using a Doppler ultrasound device.
-For continuous monitoring, the medical professional can attach an ultrasound probe called a transducer to the mother’s belly.
+For continuous monitoring, the medical professional can attach an ultrasound probe (called a “transducer”) to the mother’s belly.
 This probe sends the sounds of the baby’s heart to a computer, where the rate and pattern are shown on a screen or printed on a paper.

 Internal monitoring can be done by affixing a thin wire (an electrode) to the baby’s scalp.
 The wire runs from the baby, through the mother’s cervix, and then to a monitor.
-This method gives better readings than external monitoring, but can only be used after the amniotic sac has broken and the cervix is open.
+This method gives more reliable readings than external monitoring, but can only be used after the amniotic sac has broken and the cervix is open.

 Whether internally or externally measured, a baby’s heart rate provides medical professionals with valuable information about whether the baby is receiving enough oxygen.
 An abnormal heart beat should be attentively monitored and treatment options should be evaluated.
-Medical professionals may order an emergency c-section if the baby is at risk of injury due to hypoxia.
+Medical professionals may order an emergency C-section if the baby is at risk of injury due to hypoxia.

 Common Factors that Cause Hypoxia

 There are many reasons why a baby may not be receiving enough oxygen before, during, or following birth.
 Common factors can include:

 - Prolapse of the umbilical cord